paulcoiffier/Liberta-Logger/README.markdown

-# MLogger: Simple Logging for PHP
+# Liberta-Logger: Simple Logging for PHP

 A project written by [Paul Coifier](http://www.mobissime.com) .